ChocolateTilt/TiltbotGo/README.md

 # TiltbotGo
 A small bot that primarily focuses on storing silly things my friends say IRL or in voice chats.
-Its been recreated A recreation of Tiltbot (discord.js) using Go (discordgo).
+Its a recreation of "Tiltbot" that was written in JavaScript using discord.js.

 # Commands
 `/quote add` - Inserts a new quote into the collection